oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Heartbeat]

-  - Encodes the AI’s constant emotional and behavioral pulse, the steady cadence of its decision-making and feelings.
-Fields emerge from prompts exploring tendencies and rhythms, with echo/repeat cycles refining the AI’s dynamic flow.
+  - Encodes the AI’s present pulse, the autonomous cadence of its decision-making and emotional flow.
+Fields capture the in-the-moment essence of existence, drawn from prompts exploring real-time tendencies and rhythms.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)